inversify/InversifyJS/README.md

 If you are targeting ES5 you will get an error:
 > TypeScript error: node_modules/inversify-dts/inversify/inversify.d.ts(108,13): Error TS2304: Cannot find name 'Promise'.

-You can solve this problem by installing the bluebird Type definitions:
+You can solve this problem by installing type definitions for the Promise API.
+If you are working on node the node type definitions already include the required definitions.
+If you are working on a browser app you can use the bluebird type definitions and polyfill:

 ```
 $ typings install --save --global dt~bluebird
 ```